Message from our CEO

 It’s not just the landscape that varies.
 Station owner Hewitt sees Napperby as a place where cattle can roam and, with Bush Heritage’s help, biodiversity can thrive.
 Early in 2022, the leading agriculture company approached Bush Heritage to find out how the two organisations might contribute to each other’s goals.

-“Over 58 percent of the country’s landscapes contribute to food production.
+“Over 58% of the country’s landscapes contribute to food production.
 If we can find ways to improve the health of those landscapes, then that’s a great step forward for native flora and fauna."

 Nick Mogford, Bush Heritage Executive Manager Strategy & Growth.